 Compare Financial Aid Packages

 When colleges send you an acceptance letter, they also send you details about the financial assistance package that they are offering you.
-This package will vary from one college to another.
-If you accept the first college in a hurry, and then receive other acceptance letters offering you better packages, you will not be able to consider those offers.
+Your award letters will vary from one college to another.
+If you accept the first college in a hurry, and then receive other acceptance letters offering you better packages, you will not be able to consider those award offers.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!